jethrojones/website/_notes/SchoolX Book Study.md

 allowfullscreen></iframe>

 No matter how hard you work, your school will always need more attention.

 > Every day, countless students and teachers miss out on their potential because the school environment isn’t meeting their needs.
 But it doesn’t have to be this way!

-If we keep doing the same thing we've been doing, we're going to have more:
+If we keep doing the **same thing we've been doing**, we're going to have more:
 - Disengaged students
 - Regular teacher absences
-- You'll be constantly filling in for sub positions that don't get filled.
+- Unfilled sub positions that are always a fire to put out!
 ### The SchoolX Book Study is designed to help you create an actionable, transformative experience in your school.

-Together, we’ll unpack proven strategies from SchoolX book to design a school that meets the unique needs of every student and educator.
+Together, we’ll unpack proven strategies from SchoolX to design a school that meets the unique needs of every student and educator.

-## Here's what you'll get:
-This isn't your superintendent's book study.
+## This isn't your superintendent's book study.

 We're going to dive into the book with an action plan.